d2hydro/fewspy/docs/manuals/installation.md

 * pandas
 * geopandas

-In that activated environment you can add fewspy via pip by:
+In that  environment you can add fewspy via pip by:
 ```
 pip install fewspy
 ```
-We recommend to build your environment using [Anaconda](https://www.anaconda.com/).
+If you don't have such an environment, we recommend to build your environment using [Anaconda](https://www.anaconda.com/).
 You can build an environment ánd install fewspy by conda in one go using this <a href="https://github.com/d2hydro/fewspy/blob/main/envs/environment.yml" target="_blank">environment.yml</a> from the command-line:
 ```
 conda env create -f environment.yml
 ```
+An eloborated installation instruction can be found on: [installation tutorial](../tutorials/installation_tutorial.md)

 <h2 id="installation-for-development">Installation for development</h2>
 For development we recommend the following approach: